apache/iceberg/site/docs/flink.md

 * `catalog-type`: Iceberg currently support `hive` or `hadoop` catalog type.
 (Required)
 * `uri`: The Hive metastore's thrift URI.
 (Required)
 * `clients`: The Hive metastore client pool size, default value is 2.
 (Optional)
 * `property-version`: Version number to describe the property version.
 This property can be used for backwards compatibility in case the property format changes.
-The currently property version is `1`.
+The current property version is `1`.
 (Optional)
 * `warehouse`: The Hive warehouse location, users should specify this path if neither set the `hive-conf-dir` to specify a location containing a `hive-site.xml` configuration file nor add a correct `hive-site.xml` to classpath.
 * `hive-conf-dir`: Path to a directory containing a `hive-site.xml` configuration file which will be used to provide custom Hive configuration values.
 The value of `hive.metastore.warehouse.dir` from `<hive-conf-dir>/hive-site.xml` (or hive configure file from classpath) will be overwrote with the `warehouse` value if setting both `hive-conf-dir` and `warehouse` when creating iceberg catalog.